-Cost: Free; Pro plan $79.99 per year; Available on iOS and Android
+Cost: Free and Pro plan $80 per year.
+Available on iOS and Android.

 Australian actor Chris Hemsworth, best known for playing Thor in eight Marvel Cinematic Universe films, created his own workout app to help you get in superhero shape.
 If your crime-fighting costume is a little snug, the app is designed to assist in planning your training, executing effective workouts, and eating healthy.
-Hemsworth reportedly gained twenty pounds of pure muscle to play Thor, so the workouts in the “Train” section of the app are nothing to scoff at.
-You can choose between self-guided, coached workouts.
+Hemsworth reportedly gained 20 pounds of muscle to play Thor, so the workouts in the “Train” section of the app are nothing to scoff at.
+You can choose between self-guided or coached workouts.

-The fitness brand also recently launched Centr Unleashes, a 6-week bodyweight training program designed for people with little to no access to the best home gym equipment.
+The fitness brand also recently launched Centr Unlimited, a six-week bodyweight training program designed for people with little to no access to the best home gym equipment.
 The program has three difficulty settings, so it’s accessible to all fitness levels.
 There’s also a mindfulness section of the app with guided meditations and information on the benefits of mindfulness.
-If it’s good enough for Thor, it’s good enough for us mere mortals.
+If it’s good enough for Thor, it’s good enough for mere mortals.

 Plus, if you run or bike in the same place every day, you can rack up achievements measured against others who travel that same route.
 It also has super-accurate satellite global tracking, which is great if your evening run or ride takes you off the beaten path.
 The app is free, but the paid version will give you access to the company’s advanced route planning tool along with the use of the Beacon feature, which can allow friends and family to track you in real time.
 You can also view advanced training metrics and analyze your past workouts in greater detail with a paid subscription.

-Cost: Free; Pro plan $5 per month; $59.99 per year; Available on iOS and Android
+Cost: Free, Pro plan $5 per month and $60 per year.
+Available on iOS and Android.

 The app’s interface is clean, straightforward, and easy to use, and the audio-only format feels much more like working out with a buddy beside you than fighting for equipment in a crowded gym.
 Plus, with a constantly growing list of available classes, it’s next to impossible to get bored.